dime-coin/electrum-docs/faq.rst

 phrase.

-How does Electrum get the Bitcoin price it uses?
+How does Electrum-Dime get the Dimecoin price it uses?
 ------------------------------------------------
-Electrum gets the Bitcoin price from a third party, but provides various options.
+Electrum-Dime gets the Dimecoin price from a third party, but provides various options.
 Please see menubar > `Tools` > `Preferences` > `Fiat` to view the current setting or choose a new one.